Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 Now compatible with WordPress 3.9.

 = Embed Plus for YouTube WordPress Plugin 8.2 =
-An at a glance regex impromevent (all users).
+An at a glance regex improvement (all users).
 Dashboard now warns you of embeds that are blocked from your visitors in other countries (PRO).

 = Embed Plus for YouTube WordPress Plugin 8.1 =
 Fixes rare YouTube ID issue.